heera/requent/README.md

     "sheikhheera/requent": "1.0.*"

 Once the installation is finished then you can start using it without any configuration.
+Let's get the basic idea first.

 ## Basic Usage